 How to arrange a ceremony in West Lothian

-Our team of experienced registrars are able to marry you at a venue of your choice in West Lothian.
+At present we are unable to attend any venues out with the registration office as most of them remain closed due to coronavirus however, once they start to re-open, our team of experienced registrars will marry you at a venue of your choice in West Lothian.
 We can attend your home, garden, a local social club, restaurant, hotel or even a local beauty spot.

 By choosing a registrar to perform your ceremony you can really personalise your ceremony so it is just the way you want it.
 Feel free to give us a call on 01506 281898 to discuss or check availability.